Sector Development Archives - ISO-BEA

 Transparent: The use of AI must be transparent and accountable.
 Clear and relevant contextual information about its application and usage should be provided to ensure understanding and trust.

-Please see Page 24 of the General Funding Guidelines for more information.
+Please see the General Funding Guidelines for more information.

 Misrepresentation